Registered Mental Health Counselor Intern

 What age groups do you most often work with?

-I have had experience counseling a variety of clients with ages ranging from 5-55.
-Most of my experience is with young adults’ who struggle with anxiety and/or depression.
-I especially enjoy working with women (single or married) and mothers who are facing difficulties related to marriage, divorce, loneliness, infertility, pregnancy, or parenting.
-I am open to working with all ages, genders, or life situations.
-Chances are, we will click just fine.
+I have had experience counseling a variety of clients.
+I have worked with men, women, children, and whole families.
+I enjoy working with individuals (single or married) who are facing difficulties related to dating, marriage, divorce, loneliness, pregnancy, or parenting.
+I am open to working with all ages, genders, religious backgrounds or life situations.

-Are you passive or active in the session, what can a client typically expect sessions to be like while working with you?
+What can a client expect sessions to be like while working with you?

-I am an active “digger” in the session.
-I will take the role of a detective/archaeologist and I intend to analyze and excavate your experience.
+I am an active “digger” during sessions.
+I take the role of a detective/archaeologist as I intend to analyze and excavate your experience.
 All I ask of you is that you be active with me.
-It can be an uncomfortable process, at times, but I also do my best to make it fun.
+It can be uncomfortable, at times, but I also do my best to help you enjoy the process.

-Don’t be surprised if a session with me includes both tears and laughter.
-I am not afraid to go to the dark, painful places of your story but I also want you to experience beauty and mirth along the way.
-I believe that humor is healing for the soul and I wont hold back from encouraging you in this way.
-If there’s a way I can make personal growth exciting for you, you can expect me to try my best.
+I am not afraid to go to the dark, painful places of your story but I also want you to experience beauty and peace along the way.
+I also believe that humor can be healing for the soul, and I won’t hold back from encouraging you in this way.
+If there’s a way, I can make personal growth exciting for you, you can expect me to try my best.

 What is your background and what are your credentials?

-I am currently a Master’s level student intern, under supervision, working towards my licensure.
+I am a Registered Mental Health Counselor Intern.
+I have completed my Master of Arts in Professional Mental Health Counseling.
+I now work as a pre-licensed professional, under supervision, earning hours towards my licensure.
 I have been certified by the National Board of Certified Counselors through the NCE.
 I am certified in SYMBIS pre-marital therapy, which I would use when working with couples.

-I grew up in a missionary family overseas and enjoy meeting with people who are involved in cross-cultural work and Christian ministry work.
-I am a Christian and willing to incorporate a faith-based approach if the client is interested in doing so.
+I grew up in South-East Asia and Australia and have traveled the world.
+I have many years of cross-cultural experience.
+I enjoy meeting people from diverse backgrounds.
+I am willing to incorporate a faith-based approach if the client is interested in doing so.
 I believe spiritual healing and growth is crucial to your wellbeing.
-That being said, my degree is clinical in nature and I am willing to approach our sessions in a way that is honors and respects all beliefs.
+That being said, my degree is clinical, and I am willing to approach our sessions in a way that honors and respects all beliefs.

 What is the reason you decided to get into counseling?

-During my undergraduate experience, I most enjoyed classes in philosophy and psychology.
+During my undergraduate experience, I enjoyed studying philosophy and psychology.
 I am intensely interested in the human experience; most of my curiosity is related to personality theory.
-I love studying what makes each individual uniquely gifted.
+I love studying what makes everyone uniquely gifted.
 I have continued to study personality theories over the years and would be interested in learning about your tendencies, preferences, and traits.
 We can discuss how your personality might impact your plan for the future.

 Tell us about your education.